Protecting Children during COVID-19 and other Infectious Disease Outbreaks

-Adjust child protection programs for each stage of the COVID-19 crisis
+Adjust child protection programs in the context of COVID-19 and other IDOs

-This course will equip experienced child protection practitioners with the skills to implement evidence-based crisis response and prevention strategies to protect vulnerable children during the evolving COVID-19 crisis.
+This course will equip child protection practitioners with knowledge and skills to implement evidence-based crisis response and prevention strategies to protect children during COVID-19 and other infectious diseases outbreaks.

-You’ll learn about the resulting negative consequences for children’s protection, wellbeing, and development and discover ways to adapt existing child protection strategies in response to these disruptions.
+You will learn about the resulting negative consequences for children’s protection, wellbeing, and development and discover ways to adapt child protection strategies to the disruptions.

-As you explore the social and developmental consequences of COVID-19 for children, you’ll learn to adjust child protection programming as the crisis evolves using Child Protection Minimum Standards (CPMS) and keeping children at the centre.
+As you explore the social and developmental consequences of COVID-19 for children, you’ll learn to adjust child protection programming in the context of Infectious Diseases Outbreaks keeping children at the centre.
+You will also learn about joining up with other sectors to implement strategies for protecting children and strengthening partnerships with governments.

 Learn with experts at the Alliance for Child Protection in Humanitarian Action (The Alliance)